Southern Minnesota is one of the cool places you’ll pass when going on a typical trip through the American Midwest.

 The Mall of America is internationally famous as one of the largest by-area retail complexes in the United States and the largest mall in the States.

-Located in Bloomington, right next to MSP International Airport, it’s one of the most popular Southeast Minnesota attractions for tourists and local visitors who would like to get their retail therapy sessions on the road.
+Located in Bloomington, next to MSP International Airport, it’s one of the most popular Southeast Minnesota attractions for tourists and local visitors who want to get their retail therapy sessions on the road.

-There are more than 500 different stores to explore once you’re inside the greatest mall in all the land.
-That’s shoes, clothing, food, electronics, art, furniture, gaming, if you can add it to your wishlist, you’ll probably find it here.
+There are more than 500 stores to explore once you’re inside the greatest mall in all the land.
+That’s shoes, clothing, food, electronics, art, furniture, and gaming.
+You’ll probably find it here if you can add it to your wishlist.

 9. The Museum of Quackery & Medical Fraud

-The Museum of Quackery & Medical Fraud is an odd attraction at best, but also happens to be one of the top Southern Minnesota tourist attractions – and will always continue to draw a crowd thanks to the incredible amount of strange items you’ll find here.
+The Museum of Quackery & Medical Fraud is an odd attraction at best.
+Still, it also happens to be one of the top Southern Minnesota tourist attractions – and will always continue to draw a crowd thanks to the incredible amount of strange items you’ll find here.